 The lugs on the 166.0219 case design are hidden underneath the case and can accept either a leather strap or a bracelet.
 The way this is achieved leads to a remarkably clean look especially on strap with the appearance of a fully integrated design.
 Yet the watch still uses standard 18 mm wide spring-bars and will take any normal strap for this size.

-The two most commonly seen bracelets are a flat-link design and Milanese mesh, but the majority of watches, and nearly all in gold-plate are found on strap.
+The two most commonly seen bracelets are a flat-link design and Milanese mesh, but the majority of watches, and nearly all in gold-capped cases are found on strap.

 Movement